-Radon gas is everywhere and we always recommend performing a test on your residence or one you are considering for purchase to make sure that the concentrations are below the EPA’s action levels (4.0pCi/l).
+Radon gas is everywhere and we always recommend performing a radon gas test in Boone, whether on your residence or one you are considering for purchase to make sure that the concentrations are below the EPA’s action levels (4.0pCi/l).
 Here is an article from NBC News that helps shed a little more light on the subject.
 Ohhh ya and the evils of fracking!!!

 The study cannot directly link fracking with the raised radon levels.
 But whatever is going on, residents need to be aware of the rising levels of the gas and take action to get it out of their homes, the researchers say.

 Radon is the second-leading cause of lung cancer in the U.S., killing an estimated 21,000 people a year.
 It occurs naturally in many types of rocks, and many people who have bought or sold a home will be familiar with the radon test on the basement or ground floor.

 Pennsylvania has notoriously high levels of radon, and Joan Casey of the Johns Hopkins Bloomberg School of Public Health and colleagues set out to assess all the different sources of radon in Pennsylvania homes over time.

 “Nearly 300,000 homes had a first basement test result that exceeded the EPA action level.”

 They got state data from every Pennsylvania county, looking at radon readings between 1987 and 2013.
 This covered nearly 2 million tests done in 800,000 buildings.

 “We evaluated associations of radon gas concentrations with geology, water source, building characteristics, season, weather, community socioeconomic status, community type and unconventional natural gas development measures based on drilled and producing wells,” they wrote in their study, published in the journal Environmental Health Perspectives.